 The Pueblo County Sheriff's Office is proud to serve as the law enforcement agency at CSU Pueblo.
-Our goal is to provide the students, faculty, staff, and guests with the highest level of safety and security through interaction, education, and response.
+The Sheriff's Office works in partnership with the campus community to provide a safe and secure environment for students, faculty, staff and visitors.